sada-kubsad/sada-kubsad.github.io/_posts/2019-02-25-Group-in-SAML-to-SAP.markdown

 Chose the manifest approach because its easier to explain on the portal.

-Lets create a sample SurveryCreator and SurveyAdministrator roles for this application:
+Let us create a sample AppRole1 and AppRoleN roles for this application:

 ```json
 "appRoles": [